PatternAgents/HexJacks/README.md

 HexJacks is a simple sixteen (16) Jack I/O module, where any Jack can either be used as an input or an output.
+Optionally, J9 thru J12 can be populated with pushbuttons for inputs, and J13 thru J16 can be populated with 3mm LEDs for indicator outputs.

 [![thingSoC HexJacks](https://github.com/PatternAgents/HexJacks/blob/master/HexJacks/images/HexJacks_top.png?raw=true)HexJacks](https://github.com/patternagents/HexJacks)